How to set up the Divio local development environment#

 pip install divio-cli

-This will open https://control.divio.com/account/desktop-app/access-token/ in your browser, from where you can copy a token to paste into the terminal.
+This will open your browser at https://control.divio.com/account/desktop-app/access-token/, where you can copy an access token to paste into the prompt.
+The access token is hidden for security reasons.

 Upload your public key at https://control.divio.com/account/ssh-keys/.

-The CLI allows you to interact with projects locally and on the Cloud; for example, to set up a Cloud project locally:
+The Divio CLI allows you to interact with applications both locally and in the Cloud.
+For example, to set up a Cloud application locally:

 Commonly used commands include those to push and pull database and media, for example: